zanko-mezdrichki/twin-paradox-plot/README.md

 - Python 3.12.11

--NumPy - for data management
+- NumPy - for data management

--Matplotlib - for charts and animations
+- Matplotlib - for charts and animations

 # LICENSE